Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Verifying the Evolution Equations for Scalar Perturbations

 \section{Verifying the Evolution Equations for Scalar Perturbations}

-The present paper does not provide a derivation of the linearized equations~(\ref{subeq:basis}).
-A demonstration of the validity of the system of equations~(\ref{subeq:pertub-flrw}), which is derived from the aforementioned linearized equations and is fundamental to the new perturbation theory, will therefore be given via three different methods.
+This article does not present a derivation of the linearized equations~(\ref{subeq:basis}), from which the system of equations~(\ref{subeq:pertub-flrw}) for scalar perturbations is derived.
+Since the latter system is key to the cosmological perturbation theory developed in this article, we will demonstrate its validity.
+This will be accomplished using three different methods.

-The initial step in this process is to utilize the well-established property of the Einstein equations and conservation laws.
-This implies that if the constraint equations are satisfied at an initial time, then the solutions of the dynamical equations and conservation laws will satisfy the constraint equations for all subsequent times.
-A more detailed discussion can be found in Weinberg's book~\cite{c8}, in Sec.~7.5 on the Cauchy problem.
-This is also true in reverse: if solutions of the constraint equations and conservation laws can be found for all times, they must necessarily satisfy the dynamical equations.
-The system~(\ref{subeq:pertub-flrw}) comprises the conservation laws and constraint equations, and consists of four first-order ordinary differential equations and one algebraic equation.
-It thus follows that the system~(\ref{subeq:pertub-flrw}), can be solved without the use of the dynamical equations, since the latter are inherently satisfied by the solution of the aforementioned system.
-Accordingly, the latter of the two observations will be employed to substantiate the validity of equations~(\ref{subeq:pertub-flrw}).
+The first step in this process is to apply a well-known property of Einstein's equations and conservation laws.
+This property stems from the fact that the constraint equations contain only first-order time derivatives of the metric tensor, while the dynamical equations contain second-order time derivatives.
+It implies that if the constraint equations are satisfied at an initial time, then the solutions to the dynamical equations and conservation laws will also satisfy the constraint equations at all subsequent times.
+A detailed discussion can be found in Sec.\,7.5 of Weinberg's textbook~\cite{c8} on the Cauchy problem.
+The reverse is also true: if solutions to the constraint equations and conservation laws can be found for all times, then they necessarily satisfy the dynamical equations.
+We will now use this latter property to validate the system of equations~(\ref{subeq:pertub-flrw}) for scalar perturbations.

+The system~(\ref{subeq:pertub-flrw}) encompasses the conservation laws and constraint equations.
+It consists of four first-order ordinary differential equations and one algebraic equation.
+Therefore, it can be solved, and its solutions automatically satisfy the system of dynamical equations.
+This fact will be used to prove the correctness of Eqs.\,(\ref{subeq:pertub-flrw}).

-The off-diagonal ($i\neq j$) equations of~(\ref{basis-3}) are not associated with scalar perturbations.
-For the diagonal ($i=j$) equations, it is sufficient to consider the contraction of the dynamical equations~(\ref{basis-3}):
+For $i\neq j$, the dynamical equations~(\ref{basis-3}) are not coupled to the scalar perturbations.
+For the case of $i=j$, it is sufficient to consider the contraction of~(\ref{basis-3}):